Skip to main content

 How to get started

-Adding Playwright Test to an existing React, Vue, Svelte or Solid project is easy.
-Below are the steps to enable Playwright Test for a sample create-react-app with TypeScript template.
+Adding Playwright Test to an existing project is easy.
+Below are the steps to enable Playwright Test for a React, Vue or Svelte project.

 Step 1: Install Playwright Test for components for your respective framework